rajeshduggal/darmiyaan.com/content/about/index.en.md

 It’s been more than twenty years since Aditi and Akash dated, and lost touch with each other.
 After reconnecting one day, they plan to meet each other in Delhi -- and spend half a day walking down Delhi and their own memory lanes.

 # Credits
-Aparita Bhandari is the producer, writer and director of Darmiyaan.
+Aparita Bhandari wrote and produced Darmiyaan.
 She also mixed the podcast, and played the role of Aditi.

 - [Ali Kazmi](https://www.instagram.com/thealikazmi/) played the role of Akash.
 - Additional voices: Vishal Sehgal, Vinod K. Ram, Purnesh Dev, Zahid Khan, Paraj Soni, Vikrant Wadhavan and Anand Rajaram